-The Leadership group recommends:
+The Leadership Advisory Group recommends:

-1. That in order to consider a nationwide law enforcement executive talent pool and broaden the perspective of the NCSHP the NC State Legislature should amend state law to permit the consideration of qualified candidates from outside the NCSHP provided that the outside candidate has at least 15 years of law enforcement experience, of which at least 5 years of this experience is at the executive level and the candidate has earned BLET certification or an equivalent accreditation from another state.
+1. That in order to consider a nationwide law enforcement executive talent pool and broaden the perspective of the NCSHP the NC General Assembly should amend state law to permit the consideration of qualified candidates from outside the NCSHP provided that the outside candidate has at least 15 years of law enforcement experience, of which at least 5 years of this experience is at the executive level and the candidate has earned BLET certification or an equivalent accreditation from another state.
+Any changes of state law should not preclude consideration of qualified NCSHP candidates.

 As stated in the body of this document the Leadership Advisory Group makes these recommendations in the spirit of promoting excellence within the NCSHP.
-No conclusions was made that there was any lack of commitment at the highest levels of the NCSHP and the Department of Crime Control and Public Safety to address misconduct issues, quite the contrary.
+No conclusions were made that there was any lack of commitment at the highest levels of the NCSHP and the Department of Crime Control and Public Safety to address misconduct issues, quite the contrary.
 The group does believe however that there is still room for improvement and the Patrol can and should be more proactive in its ethics and disciplinary programs.
-The Group advocates that the above recommendations, including those made in the 2008 Kroll report be adopted immediately.
+The Group advocates that the above recommendations, including those made in the 2008 KROLL report be adopted immediately and implemented as soon as practicable given current limitations on budget and resources.